ziruzavar/BairBudalite/README.md

 # BairBudalite
-This is my site for the Django Exam in SoftUni
+This is my site for the group BairBudalite.